kbchambers2/Marvel_Fight/README.md

+Hello!
+Thank you visiting my Marvel Battle GitHub page.
+To view this project live on the internet, click here http://marvelbattle.surge.sh/

 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).